meastman555/Naked-Nightmare/README.md

 Special thanks to our mentor Taylor Yust!

-Made as a part of UT Game Jam 2020
+Made as a part of UT Game Jam 2020.
+To play, download and unzip the windows build file.